maora96/todo-frontend/README.md

 ## Running the app

-First you need to create a local postgres database.
-An .env-example file is provided with all variables needed.
+First you need to run the backend api (link below).

 ```bash
 # development